Colorado Springs nightclub shooting: Shooting

+Thirty-eight seconds after the shooting started, a U.S. Navy petty officer who was trapped in the patio, Thomas James, rushed towards the shooter and grabbed the barrel of their rifle.
+He struggled with the shooter for the rifle before Aldrich pulled out a handgun and shot James twice in the torso.
+A club patron, identified as U.S. Army veteran Richard M. Fierro, charged across the room and joined to help James.
+Aldrich pointed the handgun at Fierro but was unable to fire the gun due to the magazine falling out during the struggle.
+Fierro then grabbed the handgun from the shooter's hand and used it to hit the shooter repeatedly in the head.
+Fierro and James continued to fight the shooter.
+During this time, James successfully grabbed the rifle and slid it across the floor.
+A transgender woman, Drea Norman, came out of hiding and joined Fierro and James in subduing Aldrich.
+She stomped on the shooter's head repeatedly in order to keep them down.
+Fierro estimated the shooter's weight at 300 lb.

 Police received an initial call for service regarding the shooting at 11:56 p.m. on November 19, with the first officer being dispatched a minute later.
-The first responding officer arrived in the area at 12:00 midnight and arrested a suspect two minutes later.
-A total of thirty-nine patrol officers from all four divisions of the Colorado Springs Police Department, along with thirty-four firefighters and eleven ambulances, responded to the scene.
+A total of 39 patrol officers from all four divisions of the Colorado Springs Police Department, along with 34 firefighters and 11 ambulances, responded to the scene.
 The suspect was in custody within about five minutes after the first 9-1-1 call.
-After the shooting stopped, many were at first reluctant to leave from hiding spots as they were unsure if the shooter was reloading or had been stopped.
+After the shooting stopped, many were at first reluctant to leave their hiding spots as they were unsure if the shooter was reloading or had been stopped.
 Fierro, who had been covered in blood, was placed in police custody in a squad car for over an hour before he was cleared of suspicion and released.

-The injured were transported to three hospitals: seven to Penrose Hospital, ten to Memorial Hospital Central, and two to Memorial Hospital North.
+The injured were transported to three hospitals: seven to Penrose Hospital, 10 to Memorial Hospital Central, and two to Memorial Hospital North.
 Some ambulances, with most of them AMR, had to transport up to three patients at a time, and a few police cruisers had to transport victims as well.

 Victims

-Five people were killed, and twenty-five others were injured in the shooting, of whom nineteen were by gunfire.
-One of the deceased victims, Daniel Aston, was bar supervisor and a frequent performer at the nightclub.
+Five people were killed, and 25 others were injured in the shooting, of whom 19 were by gunfire.
+One of the deceased victims, Daniel Aston, was a bar supervisor and a frequent performer at the nightclub.
 Another fatality, Raymond Vance, was the boyfriend of Fierro's daughter.

 During the press conference, the chief of the Colorado Springs Police Department made a point to say the department respected all community members and that they would be identifying the deceased by the names they and their loved ones used.
 He then read the names of the deceased victims and included their pronouns.